The Stark Truth About the Stark Law

 What are the penalties for a Stark violation?

 Violating the Stark Law subjects providers to considerable penalties, regardless of intent.
-Even if services were medically necessary and no harm was intended, a physicians can still be held legally and financially liable for Stark Law violations, as well as subject to penalties such as:
+Even if services were medically necessary and no harm was intended, physicians can still be held legally and financially liable for Stark Law violations, as well as subject to penalties such as:

 • Denial of payment